How To Sell Online In Nigeria: Step-By-Step Guide

 I don’t know how similar your business situation is.
 But I know you can relate with the story.

-It’s possible you have social media, business pages, or even an ecommerce website like Mrs. Apel
+It’s possible you have social media, business pages, and even understand the benefits of ecommerce website like Mrs. Apel

 While they are the right things to have.
 They don’t matter if you don’t do things right.